dougeby/IntuneDocs/intune/troubleshoot-ios-enrollment-errors.md

 ## Error messages

-### "Profile Installation Failed.
-A Network Error Has Occurred."
+### Profile Installation Failed.
+A Network Error Has Occurred.

 **Cause:** There's an unspecified problem with iOS on the device.